-When appropriate, Metropolitan State University may pursue legal action against a respondent, including, but not limited to, trespass or restraining orders, in addition to disciplinary action under the applicable student or employee conduct standard.
+When appropriate, Metro State University may pursue legal action against a respondent, including, but not limited to, trespass or restraining orders, in addition to disciplinary action under the applicable student or employee conduct standard.

-Assistance for Victims - Rights and Options: Regardless of whether a victim elects to pursue a criminal complaint or whether the offense is alleged to have occurred on or off campus, Metropolitan State University will assist victims of sexual assault, domestic violence, dating violence, and stalking and will provide each victim with a written explanation of their rights and options.
-In Minnesota, a victim of domestic violence, dating violence, sexual assault or stalking has the following rights:
+Assistance for Victim/survivors - Rights and Options: Regardless of whether a victim/survivor elects to pursue a criminal complaint or whether the offense is alleged to have occurred on or off campus, Metro State University will assist victim/survivors of sexual assault, domestic violence, dating violence, and stalking and will provide each victim/survivor with a written explanation of their rights and options.
+In Minnesota, a victim/survivor of domestic violence, dating violence, sexual assault or stalking has the following rights:

-1. Be informed of prosecutor's decision to decline prosecution or dismiss the case along with information about seeking a protective or harassment order at no fee

-- Protection against employer retaliation for victims to take reasonable time off to attend order for protection or harassment restraining order proceedings - 3.
-Domestic abuse victims have the ability to terminate a lease without penalty - 4.
-Sexual assault victims can make a confidential request for HIV testing of a convicted offender - 5.
-Sexual assault victims do not have to pay the cost of a sexual assault examination - 6.
-Sexual assault victims may not be required to undergo a polygraph examination in order for an investigation or prosecution to proceed. - 7.
-Options for the involvement of Law Enforcement - Notify proper law enforcement authorities - Assisted by Campus Authorities in notifying law enforcement if the victim so chooses - Decline to notify such authorities
+- 1. Be informed of prosecutor's decision to decline prosecution or dismiss the case along with information about seeking a protective or harassment order at no fee - 2.
+Protection against employer retaliation for victim/survivors to take reasonable time off to attend order for protection or harassment restraining order proceedings - 3.
+Domestic abuse victim/survivors have the ability to terminate a lease without penalty - 4.
+Sexual assault victim/survivors can make a confidential request for HIV testing of a convicted offender - 5.
+Sexual assault victim/survivors do not have to pay the cost of a sexual assault examination - 6.
+Sexual assault victim/survivors may not be required to undergo a polygraph examination in order for an investigation or prosecution to proceed. - 7.
+Options for the involvement of Law Enforcement - Notify proper law enforcement authorities - Assisted by Campus Authorities in notifying law enforcement if the victim/survivor so chooses - Decline to notify such authorities